jwdevantier/gcgen/docs/getting_started/index.rst

 where the number and naming of the files is dynamic and depends on some input data or model.

-Each snippet and generator are passed two objects, an :ref:`emitter <sec-ref-emitter>` as mentioned before, and a :ref:`scope <sec-ref-scope>`.
+Each snippet and generator are passed two objects, a :ref:`section <sec-ref-section>` as mentioned before, and a :ref:`scope <sec-ref-scope>`.

 Scope